jk/php-wsdl-creator/readme.txt

 class.complextypedemo.php.

-You don't have to specify the SOAP endpoint URI - PhpWsdl is able to determine this settings.
+You don't have to specify the SOAP endpoint URI - PhpWsdl is able to determine this setting.
 But since I don't know your environment and your purposes, it's still possible to change the SOAP endpoint location.

 Open the demo*.php files in your PHP source editor for some code examples.